Leave Your Apartment Spotless with This Essential Move-Out Cleaning Checklist

 Use a window or glass cleaner to wash your windows.
 Simply spray the solution onto the window and wipe quickly with a lint-free cloth to avoid streaks.
 Make sure to dust off the handles, locks, and between the sliding tracks if your windows have them.

 The gallery wall looked great while it lasted, but now it's time to patch up your walls.
 Use commercial putty and paint in the same color as your wall (sometimes your landlord will provide this) to restore it to its original state.
 Be sure to use a putty knife to properly apply the product.

 Check if any lightbulbs have gone out, and replace them as necessary.
 Dust the fixtures, and use a cleaning wipe to sanitize light switches.
 A duster with an extendable arm ($8, Target) will help you reach tall ceiling lights.

 If your smoke detector is beeping, the battery likely needs to be replaced.
 But even if it's not, you should ensure all smoke alarms have working batteries, especially if they came that way when you moved in.
 Most come with a test button you can press to indicate battery life; a weak or nonexistent signal means it's time for new batteries.

 7. Clean Walls and Baseboards

 Use the brush attachment on your vacuum to remove any dust lingering on your baseboards or trim.
-If you have stains on your walls, grab a microfiber cloth and follow our wall cleaning guide to remove them.
+If you have stains on your walls, grab a microfiber cloth and wash the walls using an appropriate cleaner for the paint finish.

 8. Clean Carpet

 Carpet stains are bound to happen.
-Remove them by applying commercial carpet cleaner and letting it sit for a few minutes.
+Remove them by applying commercial carpet cleaner ($4, Walmart) and letting it sit for a few minutes.
 Use a microfiber cloth to blot the stain away.
-Check out our full tutorial for more apartment carpet cleaning tips and tricks, including a list of most common carpet stains and their solutions.
+Some common carpet stains require a specific solution for removing, so be sure to use the right product for your apartment carpet cleaning.